AmbulnzLLC/zohocrm-ruby-sdk-2.0-docgo/README.md

         request_proxy = ZOHOCRMSDK::RequestProxy.new(host:"proxyHost", post:"proxyPort", user_name:"proxyUser", password:"password")

+        # Set the api_version if desired, for the Zoho CRM REST API.
+2 is default.

+        api_version = 2

         # The initialize method of Initializer class that takes the following arguments
         # 1 -> UserSignature instance